 In the Community

-The Salem State University music department strives to enrich not only the Salem State community, but also the communities of Salem and beyond.
-The performance offerings sponsored by the music department and the Salem State University Center for the Creative and Performing Arts have created a valuable cultural resource on the North Shore of Massachusetts.
-The department has hosted such diverse artists as the John Scofield Trio, So Percussion, the Boston Gay Men's Chorus, and Indian tabla star Adita Kalyanpur.
+The Salem State University music and dance department strives to enrich not only the Salem State University community, but also the communities of Salem and beyond.
+The performance offerings sponsored by the music and dance department and the Salem State University Center for the Creative and Performing Arts have created a valuable cultural resource on the North Shore of Massachusetts.
+The department has hosted such diverse artists as the John Scofield Trio, So Percussion, the Boston Gay Men's Chorus, Alvin Ailey II, Taylor 2, Doug Varone and Dancers, Martha Graham, and others.

-Salem State Music students also volunteer in a variety of ways.
-Music department student ensembles, such as the Salem State Jazz Band, have performed at both on-campus and off-campus events.
-Other students have volunteered in local elementary schools, area drum and bugle camps, festivals and other community endeavors.
-If you you would like more information on how we may be able to help with your community or school event, please contact the music department at 978.542.6296.
+Salem State music students also volunteer in a variety of ways.
+Student music ensembles, such as the Salem State Jazz Band, have performed at both on-campus and off-campus events.
+Other music and dance students have volunteered in local elementary schools, area drum and bugle corps, festivals, and other community endeavors.